tjvantoll/www.tjvantoll.com/source/_posts/2012-07-26-dom-element-references-as-global-variables.markdown

 Webkit and Presto have had named access in standards mode for some time now.
 [Webkit recently considered relegating this behavior to quirks mode](https://www.w3.org/Bugs/Public/show_bug.cgi?id=11960), however, they decided on leaving it enabled in standards mode.
 Apparently there is still just too much stuff out there relying on this behavior to remove it in standards mode.
 Believe it or not Microsoft even [shipped a marketing demo](https://bugzilla.mozilla.org/show_bug.cgi?id=737760) that directly referenced named DOM elements, preventing it from functioning in Gecko.

-One of the main aims of the HTML5 specification is to standarize browser behavior, however quirky it might be.
+One of the main aims of the HTML5 specification is to standardize browser behavior, however quirky it might be.
 Therefore, this functionality made it into the specification.

 ### Why is This Behavior Bad?

 I've alluded to the fact that this behavior is bad, but I've haven't gotten into details as to why.

-#### There is a high potential to introduce bugs into the system.
+#### There is a high potential for bugs to be introduced into the system

 Let's say you have some code that looks something like this: